-ETPLAS DOPS - example Intraperitoneal injection in Zebrafish
+ETPLAS DOPS - example Handling and restraint of Zebrafish

 Explanation of Levels, and General rubric, for all procedures

 In each Directly Observed Practical Skills (DOPS) sheet, there are "assessment criteria" (in the left-hand columns) that are the aspects of the task used to assess the trainee's stage of learning or competence.
 The columns represent the supervision level of the trainee, according to the Report on Training & Supervision, published by the EU Working Group on Training in 2013.